hammal/cbadc/docs/source/index.rst

    api/api

-where :doc:`control-bounded_converters` gives an overview of the control-bounded A/D conversion's main concepts and terminology, :doc:`auto_examples/index` provides code examples that demonstrate common use cases, and the :doc:`api/api` chapter contains the package documentation.
+where :doc:`control-bounded_converters` gives an overview of the control-bounded A/D conversion's main concepts and terminology, :doc:`auto_examples/index` provide code examples that demonstrate common use cases, and the :doc:`api/api` chapter contains the package documentation.